- $ 295.00

 Our 1 DAY with Pre-study Forklift course is for those who require a High Risk Work Licence to operate a forklift (LF class) issued from WorkSafe WA.
 The 1 DAY course includes mandatory pre-study that must be completed before you attend your course date.
 When you attend our venue in Rockingham, you will complete additional training before being assessed.
 Assessment includes written theory and calculations assessment and finally a practical assessment.

-Once a booking is made, you will be emailed the pre-study – an online multiple choice quiz, and a document with a Revision Activity followed by the Learner Guide.
-To complete the pre-study, read through the learner guide and fill in the Revision Activity, then study the statements in the activity several times until you feel confident that you know the information.
-After studying the Revision Activity you will need to complete the quiz.
-Please be aware that the assessment is closed book (that is, you cannot look at any reference material or notes during the assessment), so it is vital you spend adequate time to learn the content of the Revision Activity.
-In total, the study should take you around 2.5 hours to complete.
+Once a booking has been made you will receive a Booking Confirmation with a link to access the pre-study – a document with Pre-Study Questions to prepare you for the knowledge and calculations assessments, followed by the Learner Guide.
+To complete the pre-study, read through the learner guide and complete the pre-study questions and practice calculations (calculators may be used), then go back and study the completed example questions several times until you feel confident that you know the information.
+Please be aware that the knowledge and calculations assessments are closed book (that is, you cannot look at any reference material or notes during the assessment), so it is vital you spend adequate time to learn the information.

-Completing the pre-study is mandatory, however we do not require you to print the Learner Guide (that follows the Revision Activity), if it can be accessed on a device.
-If you are not able to print the Revision Activity, you should complete it on note paper to study.
-All students MUST bring the completed revision activity with them when they attend the course.
-Students who do not complete the online quiz, or do not bring the completed revision activity, WILL NOT commence training and another course date will need to be booked and paid for again.
+Completing the pre-study is mandatory, however we do not require you to print the Learner Guide, if it can be accessed on a device.
+If you are not able to print the example questions, you should complete them on note paper to study.
+All students MUST bring the completed example questions with them when they attend the course.
+Students who do not bring the completed pre-study questions, WILL NOT commence training and another course date will need to be booked and paid for again.

-You will receive a copy of the Learner Guide when you attend, however you are welcome to collect a copy of the Learner Guide and Revision Activity prior to attending your course date.
-If there is sufficient time before a course date, we can post a copy on request.
+You will receive a copy of the Learner Guide when you attend, however you are welcome to collect a copy of the Learner Guide and pre-study questions prior to attending your course date.

 If you have language or learning difficulties you may choose to ask a family member or friend to be a ‘study buddy’ to help you study and learn the information.
 However, please note that there is a level of reading, writing and numeracy required to complete this course with us, please see the LLN information below for what this means.